QUADRICEPS TRAINING – RESEARCH

 Procedure

-– Male students (n = 17) 2 weeks; compare the effects of squat training with a short vs. a long range of motion.
+– 17 Male students 2 wks; compare effects of squats with a short vs. long ROM

 Results